meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## TODO Components of hunger: Satiety and satiation

-There is a large body of established science showing four [clinically measurable components of hunger](http://www.gnolls.org/3662/what-is-hunger-and-why-are-we-hungry-j-stantons-ahs-2012-presentation-including-slides/): satiety, satiation, hedonic impact and incentive salience.
+There is a body of established science showing four [clinically measurable components of hunger](http://www.gnolls.org/3662/what-is-hunger-and-why-are-we-hungry-j-stantons-ahs-2012-presentation-including-slides/): satiety, satiation, hedonic impact and incentive salience.

 <a id="orga647188"></a>